Periods and harmonic analysis on spherical varieties: Speculation on a global period formula

 \subsection{Tamagawa measure}

 We use throughout Tamagawa measures for $[\GG]$, $\GG(\adele)$ and, more generally, the adelic and local points of smooth homogeneous varieties.

 To define Tamagawa measure we proceed as follows: Let $\mu$ be the measure on $\adele$ that assigns mass $1$ to the quotient $\adele/K$, and fix a factorization $\mu=\mu_v$, where $\mu_v$ is a measure on $K_v$.
-Fix a top differential form $\omega$.
+Fix a $K$-rational top differential form $\omega$.
 Then (using the choice of $\mu_v$) we obtain a volume form $|\omega|_v$ on $\GG(K_v)$.
-Set $c_v $ to be the $|\omega_v|$-mass of $\GG(\mathfrak o_v)$; then, for all but finitely many places, $c_v$ is the value of a certain local $L$-factor, and we can interpret the (non-convergent, in general) Euler product $C = \prod_v c_v$ accordingly.
+For $v$ a finite place, set $c_v $ to be the $|\omega_v|$-mass of $\GG(\mathfrak o_v)$ and take $c_v=1$ otherwise.
+For all but finitely many places, $c_v$ is the value of a certain local $L$-factor, and we can interpret the (non-convergent, in general) Euler product $C = \prod_v c_v$ accordingly.
 If $\GG$ has trivial $k$-character group, then $C \neq 0$ and we define the Tamagawa measure:

 (If $\GG$ has a nontrivial character group, one usually regularizes the situation by multiplying or dividing by the appropriate power of the (correspondingly partial) Dedekind zeta function.
 We will discuss in \S \ref{ssexplanation} how our conjecture is independent of such a choice.)